yura-kutsiy/rest-flask-nginx-People/README.md

                 timestamp:
                   type: string

-paths tell the beginning of where all the API URL endpoints are defined.
+Paths tell the beginning of where all the API URL endpoints are defined.
 The /people value indented under that defines the start of where all the /api/people URL endpoints will be defined.
 The get: indented under that defines the section of definitions associated with an HTTP GET request to the /api/people URL endpoint.
 This goes on for the entire configuration and the file is quite self-explanatory.

 Now we need to have a handler for people endpoint.
 In connexion configuration we have people module and the read function within the module when the API gets an HTTP request for GET /api/people.
 This means a people.py module must exist and contain a read() function.